AmrGanz/ocp4_kvm_ansible/README.md

 worker-2.ocp4.mydomain.com   Ready    worker          41m   v1.14.6+c07e432da
 worker-3.ocp4.mydomain.com   Ready    worker          42m   v1.14.6+c07e432da
 ```
 - You can delete "bootstrap" VM once the deployment is completed and confirmed.

 # Destroy The envirnment:
 - To delete all of the created resources "VMs, DNS records, KVM networks,...." run the following playook "**it will NOT delete donwloaded files**":
 ```
 [bastionhost]# ansible-playbook destroy.yaml
 ```
-- To delete all of the downloaded/created resources beside the downloaded files:
+- To delete all of the downloaded/created resources beside the downloaded files "/var/www/html/downloads/ directoy will be deleted":
 ```
 [bastionhost]# ansible-playbook destroy.yaml -e delete_downloads=true
 ```